 I wash my face like I was my dishes.

 No, not with dishwashing detergent.
 Eww!
-I don’t want to ruin my skin.
+I don’t want to destroy my skin.

-No, I wash my face with a sponge.
-And not just any sponge.
-A konjac sponge.
-It’s a bit ironic, really.
-The girl who can’t be bothered to use a washcloth now swears by a sponge.
+It’s a bit ironic, when you think about it.
+The girl who couldn’t be bothered to use a washcloth now swears by a sponge.

-But, hey, this stuff is all the range in Asia.
+But, hear me out.
+Konjac sponges are all the rage in Asia.
 Like double cleansing.
 And snail slime.
-And those two have been game-changers for me.
-And, after trying snail slime, what’s a little konjac sponge?
+Those have been game-changers for me.

 What The Heck Is A Konjac Sponge?